neuronflicker/CTF/UCF/Pwn_stack0pt2/README.md

 ```
 So we have 56 characters, which fits nicely in our buffer.
 We just need to pad by 7 characters to make our necessary 63.
 I put this in the previous script and ran it, but there is a problem with this code.
 When performing the pushes in the code, the buffer gets overwritten as the stack fills into it.
 This means the code is corrupted and doesn't work.
 The `ls` from earlier works because the code is small enough.

 Maybe we can put the code further down the stack and call it there.
 This will mean using 63 `A` characters to fill the buffer, followed by the address of where we are going to put our code, which will be immediately after the return address.
 Our new return address needs to be the buffer start + 67 (0x43).
-The 67 is the length of the buffer plus the return address.
+The 67 is the length of the buffer plus the length of the return address.
 To do this, our final script becomes:
 ```bash
 #!/bin/bash